A Deer Hunting Birthday Party… But Make It Girly

 Balloons are always your friend when it comes to kids’ parties, so we did a big setup over the back doors with a pink deer moment that anchored everything.

 In the living room, we set up what we started calling “base camp.”
-I grabbed a white play tent from Amazon, threw in the cutest sleeping bag I could find in our stash, raided Tinsley’s stuffed animals for anything remotely woodland, added some soft lights, and called it good.
+I grabbed a cheap white play tent from Amazon, threw in the cutest sleeping bag I could find in our stash, raided Tinsley’s stuffed animals for anything remotely woodland, added some soft lights, and called it good.
 It ended up being one of my favorite parts, and now it’ll live upstairs in the playroom which honestly feels like a win.

 The Goodie Bags (Non-Negotiable)